getmubarak/Microservice/lab6/Readme.md

 Istio comes bundled with a hello world example application. kubectl apply -f samples/helloworld/helloworld.yaml

+kubectl get pods
+We just deployed one container within the pod, but we are seeing two running in the pod.
+Istio is injecting sidecar containers automatically within the pod.

 kubectl get services

 make cURL request to the helloworld application by running following command. curl http://10.106.138.233:5000/hello